 Interim dividends are recorded during the financial year in which they are declared payable.
-Final dividends are recorded in the financial statements in the period in which they are approved by the Company's shareholders For the financial year ended 31 March 2020 u) Segment reporting
+Final dividends are recorded in the financial statements in the period in which they are approved by the Company's shareholders u) Segment reporting

 An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incurs expenses, including revenues and expenses that relate to transactions with other components of the Group.
 Operating segments are reported in a manner consistent with the internal reporting provided to the Group's chief operating decision maker for making decisions about allocating resources and assessing performance of the operating segments.